Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: The convergence

-for the Carath\'eodory topology and in terms of quantum disks.
-This is easy to see by looking at rational times $u_i$'s for $i\ge 1$ such that $N^4_\vp(u_i)=i$ for all $i\le N^4_\vp(u)$: at time $u_1$ there is only one possibility for the cut out or encircled domain, at time $u_2$ we have already identified the limit of the first region to be encircled or cut out, etc. Note that the convergence (\ref{cv Cut n}) holds for any $\vp \in \R_+^* \cap \Q$.
+Then \eqref{cv Cut n} is easy to see by looking at rational times $u_i$'s for $i\ge 1$ such that $N^4_\vp(u_i)=i$ for all $i\le N^4_\vp(u)$: at time $u_1$ there is only one possibility for the cut out or encircled domain, at time $u_2$ we have already identified the limit of the first region to be encircled or cut out, etc. Note that the convergence (\ref{cv Cut n}) holds for any $\vp \in \R_+^* \cap \Q$. \end{proof}